MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-pc-holographic-remoting-02.md

 ![mrlearning-pc-holographic-remoting](images/mrlearning-pc-holographic-remoting/Tutorial2-Section2-Step2-1.png)

-In the Build Universal Windows Platform window, choose a suitable location to store your build, for example, Documents\MixedRealityLearning, create a new folder and give it a suitable name, for example, GettingStarted, and then click the Select Folder button to start the build process:
+In the Build Universal Windows Platform window, choose a suitable location to store your build, for example, Documents\MixedRealityLearning, create a new folder and give it a suitable name, for example, PCHolographicRemoting, and then click the Select Folder button to start the build process:

 ![mrlearning-pc-holographic-remoting](images/mrlearning-pc-holographic-remoting/Tutorial2-Section2-Step2-2.png)